Monitoring at Iran’s Karaj Nuclear Site No Longer ‘Intact,’ Says IAEA Chief

 The sixth round of negotiations in Vienna over a possible return to the JCPOA wrapped up in June, and no date has yet been set for a seventh round of talks.

-Pointing to a lack of communication with the new government in Tehran, headed by President Ebrahim Raisi, Grossi told NBC he had never even spoken to the Islamic Republic’s new foreign minister, Hossein Amir-Abdollahian.
-(Earlier this month, Abdollahian called on the United States to unfreeze “at least” $10 billion in frozen Iranian funds to prove it was serious about rejoining the JCPOA.)
+Pointing to a lack of communication with the new government in Tehran, headed by President Ebrahim Raisi, Grossi told NBC he never spoke to the Islamic Republic’s new Foreign Minister Hossein Amir-Abdollahian.
+(Earlier this month, Abdollahian called on the US to unfreeze “at least” $10 billion in frozen Iranian funds to prove it was serious about rejoining the JCPOA.)

 “I hope to be able to have the opportunity to meet with [Amir-Abdollahian] soon, because it’s very important,” said Grossi.
 “So when there is a problem, when there is misunderstanding, when there is a disagreement, we can talk about it.
 I used to have it before, and I would assume it that I would be the normal thing.”